FantuzziMatteo97/567_project/README.md

 python test.py --timesteps=t
 ```
 timesteps used to generate the optimal plot should be identical to ones used in the training

+## Requirements
+Requirements to run this project can be found at the requirements.txt